 Belize: Types of Company

 Belizean trusts are governed by the Trusts Act, 1992, which was designed to incorporate modern and flexible asset protection provisions.
-A validly set up Belize trust may not be set aside on the basis of claims from creditors in another jurisdiction, or the order of a foreign court on account of divorce, bankruptcy, etc.
+A validly set up Belizean trust may not be set aside on the basis of claims from creditors in another jurisdiction, or the order of a foreign court on account of divorce, bankruptcy, etc.

 The Act provides for the creation of a trust (other than a unit trust) by oral declaration, an instrument in writing (including a will or codicil), conduct, operation of law, or in any other manner whatsoever.
 A unit trust, however, may only be created by an instrument in writing.
 A trust (other than a constructive trust) over land situated in Belize is not enforceable unless evidenced in writing.

 Registration of trusts is optional.
-Either the settlor or a trustee may apply to the Registrar.
+Either the settlor or a trustee may apply to the registrar.
 If a trust is registered, a certified copy of the instrument creating the trust (if any) needs to be submitted.
-The Register is not open for inspection except when the trustee of a trust (in writing) authorises a person to inspect the entry of that trust on the Register.
+The register is not open for inspection except when the trustee of a trust (in writing) authorises a person to inspect the entry of that trust on the register.

-The maximum duration of a trust (other than charitable trusts) under Belize law is 120 years from the date of its creation.
+The maximum duration of a trust (other than charitable trusts) under Belizean law is 120 years from the date of its creation.
 Trust income may be accumulated for a period not exceeding the maximum duration of the trust.